Flash synchronization: X sync

-S, M, F, FP, X and HSS sync
+S, M, ME, F, FP, and V sync

-X-sync is the simplest to explain and implement: the flash is fired at the instant the shutter is fully open.
-Electronic flash equipment produces a very short flash.

 Cameras designed for use with flash bulbs generally had one or more of S (slow) sync, M (medium) sync, F (fast) sync, or FP/FPX (flat peak) sync, designed for use with corresponding bulb types.
 These sync modes close the contacts a few milliseconds before the shutter is open, to give the flashbulb time to reach peak brightness before exposing the film.
 Class M bulbs reach their peak illumination 20 milliseconds after ignition, and class F lamps reach their peak at approximately 5 milliseconds.

 FP sync was used with FP (flat-peak) flash bulbs designed specifically for use with focal-plane shutters.
 In these shutters, although each part of the film is exposed for the rated exposure time, the film is exposed by a slit which moves across the film in a time (the "X-sync speed") of the order of 1/100"; although the exposure of each part of the film may be 1/2000", the last part of the film is exposed later by the X-sync time than the first part, and a brief flash will illuminate only a strip of film.
-FP bulbs burned close to full brightness for the full X-sync time, exposing the whole frame even at high shutter speeds.
+FP bulbs burned close to full brightness for the full X-sync time, giving time for the moving slit to expose the whole frame with the light of the flash.

 The Nikon F offered FP, M, and ME bulb synchronizations, in addition to the X sync.

-X (xenon) sync is a mode designed for use with electronic flash.
-In this mode, the timing of the contacts coincides exactly with the full opening of the shutter, since xenon flashes respond almost instantly.